zulip/zulip/docs/integration-guide.md

 to class attributes from the base class, `WebhookTestCase`.
 These are needed by `send_and_test_stream_message` to determine how to execute your test.

-When writing tests for your webook, you'll want to include one test function (and corresponding fixture) per each distinct message condition that your integration supports.
+When writing tests for your webhook, you'll want to include one test function (and corresponding fixture) per each distinct message condition that your integration supports.

-If, for example, we added support for sending a goodbye message to our `Hello World` webook, we would add another test function to `HelloWorldHookTests` class called something like `test_goodbye_message`:
+If, for example, we added support for sending a goodbye message to our `Hello World` webhook, we would add another test function to `HelloWorldHookTests` class called something like `test_goodbye_message`:

 ```